sortiz4/muon/README.md

 # Muon
-Muon is a composable text generation framework designed to replace traditional templating engines and improve common issues such as performance, readability, modularity, and testability.
+Muon is a modern Python framework for text generation that reimagines template rendering.
+Designed as a composable and intuitive alternative to traditional HTML templates, Muon simplifies the process of creating, reading, and testing dynamic content.
+With Muon, developers can build modular and testable text components, making your codebase more maintainable and easier to reason about.

 ## Installation
 Muon can be installed through your package manager of choice using this GitHub